 - Next, we have the shape, which is a number-one characteristic for recognizing them.
 They have an oval-shaped body that is sometimes elongated.
 The dimensions are roughly 5 millimeters, although it can be more or less.

-- One interesting thing about their looks is the wings – yes, bed bugs have wings but can’t fly… thank God!
+- One interesting thing about their looks is their wings.
+Bed bugs have wings but can’t fly.
 Finally, we have the well-known musty smell that bed bugs leave due to their feces and feromones.

 - Important to mention is that small bed bugs can’t be seen with the naked eye!

-Furthermore, you know that the bed bugs can hide underneath the carpets or in the clothes if you’ve read our articles regarding these topics.
+Furthermore, bed bugs can hide underneath carpets or in clothes.
 Holes in the walls can also be a perfect harborage for bed bugs, as walls are never disturbed or moved, giving them a peaceful space to rest.

 Interestingly, bed bug bites look similar to bites from other insects, such as chiggers and mosquitos, and can trigger rashes such as fungal infections and eczema.
 Furthermore, some people don’t react to bed bug bites, so they can live with them, not having any idea of their presence until they see them, which is harder to do.